ahkohd/FigmaThird/README.md

 -   🔥 High resolution and transparent rendering.
 -   😽 Easy to use UI.
 -   ✨ Supports multiple 3D Object model format for import.
--   🚀 Light weight, powered with Three.JS
+-   🚀 Lightweight, powered with Three.JS

 # 🎥 Demo